fred2bd/Mlbd_assignment/README.md

 ## Implemented Api call
 Link: https://picsum.photos/v2/list?
-This api will provide list of images
+- This api will provide list of images.

 ## Project run and configuration
-- Checkout the project from github into your local device
+- Checkout the project from github into your local device.
-- Open android studio and open the project form the the directory
+- Open android studio and open the project form the the directory.
 - Replace sdk.dir(sdk path) in local.properties file with your sdk file path.
-- Sync gradle, Rebuild the project and run the project
+- Sync gradle, Rebuild the project and run the project.

 ## Build Variant
 The project has 2 build variant. select the variant you want to run in the device from android studio build variant section